marcglasberg/i18n_extension/README.md

 * YAML: Can be used, however it lacks specific features for translation, like plurals and gender.

-Currently, only `.PO` and `.JSON` loaders are supported out-of-the-box by this package.
-If you need to load from any other custom format, remember loading is easy to do because the Translation constructors use maps as input.
+Currently, only `.PO` and `.JSON` loaders are supported out-of-the-box, but if you need to load from any other custom format, remember loading translations is easy to do because the Translation constructors use maps as input.
 If you can generate a map from your file format, you can then use the `Translation.byLocale()` constructor to create the translation objects.

-If you want to help creating importers for any of the other formats above, we accept PRs.
+If you want to create custom loaders that are used automatically when you call `Translations.byFile()`, you can do that by extending the `I18nLoader` class, and then adding your custom loader to the static `I18n.loaders` list.

-Your custom "loaders" should extend class `I18nLoader`.
-To see an example, check how class `I18nJsonLoader` is implemented to load `.json` files:
+To see an example on how to create a loader, this is how `I18nJsonLoader` is implemented to load `.json` files:

 ```dart
 class I18nJsonLoader extends I18nLoader {